apoorvwankar/aa-replica/readme.md

 ## aa-replica

-A replica of a simple 2D mobile game "aa".
+A replica of 2D mobile game "aa".
 A simple and indulging game of pins and needles.
-Shoot the pins into them rotator without the hitting each other.
+Shoot the pins into them rotator without them hitting each other.

 ## Gameplay